-People living in an apartments or with restricted space would benefit from the Bowflex HVT, as it is just 46 inch wide (m1.16), thus more compact than a regular home gym.
+People living in apartments or with restricted space would benefit from the Bowflex HVT, as it is just 46 inches wide (m1.16), thus more compact than a regular home gym.

-This unique piece of equipment would be the ideal for those who prefer to train at home and away from commercial gyms but are put off by the size and weight or traditional gear.
+This unique piece of equipment would be ideal for those who prefer to train at home and away from commercial gyms but are put off by the size and weight of traditional gear.

 It is a sleek apparatus that is as much technological as it is functional, as no detail is placed there just to look futuristic but serves a purpose.

 Assembled Machine Weight -82.6 kg

 Power Source -Included AC Adapter